 I loved Monaco's terraced homes and beaches and enjoyed the modern buildings in Nice.

 But by this time, I was eager to reach our destination, Spain.

 We finally made it to Madrid, where my uncle lives, and drove around for a while to find his apartment.

-Back then, we didn't have cell phones to call ahead and meet up somewhere.
-So we depended on hand-written directions in a foreign city and a map.
+Back then, we didn't have cell phones to call ahead and meet somewhere.
+So, we depended on handwritten directions in a foreign city and a map.

-We finally had our joyous family reunion, and we started a new adventure.
+We finally had our joyous family reunion and started a new adventure.

 My uncle, a local in Madrid, took us on a tour of the most famous sights in town and then through Spain.